 Please note: if you want to delete a Sales Hub Starter, Professional, or Service Hub Professional user you'll need to remove access to the paid sales and service tools before deleting the user.

-Before deleting a user, please note that their created content and owned records may be affected:
+Before deleting a user, keep in mind that their created content and owned records may be affected:

 When a user is deleted, all content (blog posts, pages, lists, workflows, reports, forms, etc.) they created will remain in your account.